ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The age data item can be used when the entity doesn't know what time it is either because it doesn't have a clock or it isn't set.
-The entity must still have a "ticker" that can measure a time interval.
+The entity MUST still have a "ticker" that can measure a time interval.
 The age is the interval between acquisition of the location data and token creation.

-See location-related privacy considerations in {{locationprivacyconsiderations}} below.
+See location-related privacy considerations in {{locationprivacyconsiderations}}.

 ~~~~CDDL
 {::include nc-cddl/location.cddl}